AriFordsham/GHCWiki/external-core.md

 The `ExternalCore` data type is used by GHC to communicate code represented in the [Core](commentary/compiler/core-syn-type) data type with the outside world.
 It comes with an external syntax, a parser, a pretty printer, and code to convert between Core and External Core.
 Unfortunately, External Core has not been widely used, and the code has bit-rotted.
 The recent changes in Core to use [System FC](commentary/compiler/fc) have exacerbated the problem.
 This page documents the process of getting External Core and Core back in sync.

+Once the process is finished, this page will just describe the design.

 ## Relevant files